-The writing of the work had been prophesied long ago.
-One of the seminal figures in the renaissance of yoga in modern times, the revered nineteenth-century master Lahiri Mahasaya, had foretold: “About fifty years after my passing, an account of my life will be written because of a deep interest in yoga that will arise in the West.
+The writing of this work had been prophesied long ago.
+One of the seminal figures in the renaissance of yoga in modern times, the revered nineteenth-century master Lahiri Mahasaya (1828-1895), had foretold: “About fifty years after my passing, an account of my life will be written because of a deep interest in yoga that will arise in the West.
 The message of yoga will encircle the globe.
 It will aid in establishing the brotherhood of man: a unity based on humanity’s direct perception of the One Father.”

 Many years later, Lahiri Mahasaya’s exalted disciple Swami Sri Yukteswar related this prophecy to Sri Yogananda.
 “You must do your part in spreading that message,” he declared, “and in writing that sacred life.”

 |“An account of my life will be written because of a deep interest in yoga that will arise in the West.
 The message of yoga will encircle the globe.”